dazuma/erl2ex/README.md

 *   Provide an option to elixirize module names (e.g. instead of generating `defmodule :my_erlang_module`, generate `defmodule MyErlangModule`)
 *   Provide an option to convert variable names from camelCase to snake_case.
 *   Provide (possibly optional) translation of include files (.hrl) to separate modules rather than copying into the including module, so the declarations can be shared after translation to Elixir.
-*   Provide the ability to define constants from the environment, similar to -D for other languages.
-Elixir doesn't have a preprocessor, but we might do this using environment variables and/or config.

 ## Contributing